 I joined as the spearhead of Avyra, a subsidiary they used towards specific markets and target clients.
 From my base in Nairobi, I was their one-man army, building and managing C-level relationships with the mobile operators in the region.

 In late 2012, Upstream was opening a new office in Lagos, the throbbing, pulsating megalopolis of West Africa.
 That became my task, so I moved to a city which at the time, few people would ever describe in positive terms.
 Of course, the negatives were grossly exaggerated.
 Lagos is a quite pleasant city: A thrill and a headache at the same time.
 It has its charm in the midst of all the madness.
 It is definitely an acquired taste, but one which keeps growing on you.

 I retained a base both in Nairobi and Lagos, though, with the 5-hour flight becoming a big part of my life.
 When my daughter Sunniva announced her arrival, commuting across the continent started taking a toll on me.
-For all its goods and bads, Lagos wasn’t a place where I wanted to raise my child, though.
-And once again Nairobi it was! 🙂
+For all its goods and bads, Lagos wasn’t a place where I wanted to raise my child, so Nairobi it was, once again! 🙂

 An exciting business venture